Jigsaw-Code/net-analysis/netanalysis/ooni/README.md

 # OONI Measurement Data

 This directory contains libraries and tools to fetch [OONI data](https://ooni.org/data/).
-This tool only supports access to the mesurements on the new `ooni-data-eu-fra` OONI S3 bucket, which started to be populated on 2020-10-20.
-Support for the old data is a to do.
+This tool supports access to the mesurements on both the new `ooni-data-eu-fra` and the old `ooni-data` OONI S3 buckets.

 ## Fetch the measurement data